arianacahn/git-papers/journal.md

 Authored by Ariana Cahn

 Introduction: This is the introduction to my amazing paper.
+Based on results from Smith (2009).